Agentic AI Security

 Get Started

-Create your Shield instance, install the plugin, and see events in the dashboard within a minute.
+Create your Shield instance, download the daemon, and see events in the dashboard within a minute.

 1 Create your Shield instance